SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 >
 > This function should be implemented by using the `RBX::Lua::InstanceBridge::Push` function; any other implementation will fail our tests.

-Returns a list of all instances that inherit the `BaseScript` class; this list should include `LocalScript`, `ModuleScript`, and any `Script` with the RunContext set to Client.
+Returns a table of all instances that inherit the `BaseScript` class; this list should include `LocalScript`, `ModuleScript`, and any `Script` with the RunContext set to Client.
-This list should also include scripts or modules that are parented to nil.
+This table should also include scripts or modules that are parented to nil.
 ```luau
 getscripts(): { LocalScript | ModuleScript | Script }
 ```